Sudden adiabaticity entering field-induced state in UTe2: Introduction

-When a magnetic field is applied along the magnetically hard $b$ axis, a reinforcement of superconductivity is observed above $15$~T, which is extended up to $\mu_0 H_{\mathrm{m}} \approx 35$~T. At the latter field, a first-order metamagnetic transition into a field-polarized paramagnetic phase occurs below 8~K, leading to a jump of $0.5\,\mu_{\mathrm{B}}$ in the magnetization and the termination of the superconducting state~\cite{ran_extreme_2019, knebel_field-reentrant_2019, miyake_metamagnetic_2019}.
-A smaller anomaly around $6.5\,\mathrm{T}$ was also reported in magnetization data for $H\parallel a$~\cite{miyake_metamagnetic_2019}.
-As is the case in many heavy-fermion superconductors~\cite{aoki_unconventional_2019}, the similar energy scales of the metamagnetic transition ($35\,\mathrm{T}$) and the susceptibility maximum at around $40$~K~\cite{miyake_metamagnetic_2019, knafo_magnetic-field-induced_2019} suggest a single mechanism behind both phenomena.
-It is likely that a Fermi-surface reconstruction as well as a volume/valence change accompanies the metamagnetic transition~\cite{miyake_magnetovolume_2022}; thermopower and Hall data show a change of the majority charge and heat carriers from electrons to holes and there is a step-like increase in the resistivity~\cite{knafo_magnetic-field-induced_2019}.
+When a magnetic field is applied along the magnetically hard $b$-axis, a reinforcement of superconductivity is observed above $15$~T, which is extended up to $\mu_0 H_{\mathrm{m}} \approx 35$~T\cite{rosuel_2023} establishing the reinforcement of the critical field.
+At 35$~T$, a first-order metamagnetic transition into a field-polarized paramagnetic phase occurs below 8~K, leading to a jump of $0.5\,\mu_{\mathrm{B}}$ in the magnetization and the termination of the superconducting state~\cite{ran_extreme_2019, knebel_field-reentrant_2019, miyake_metamagnetic_2019}.
+A smaller anomaly around $6.5\,\mathrm{T}$ was also reported in magnetization data for $H\parallel [100]$~\cite{miyake_metamagnetic_2019}.
+It is likely that a Fermi-surface reconstruction, as well as a volume/valence change, accompanies the metamagnetic transition~\cite{miyake_magnetovolume_2022}.
+Thermopower and Hall data show a change of the majority charge and heat carriers from electrons to holes with a step-like increase in the electrical resistivity~\cite{knafo_magnetic-field-induced_2019}.
 Based on the Hall data, the estimated carrier density for $H> H_{\mathrm{m}}$ is around a factor of six lower than that for $H < H_{\rm m}$~\cite{niu_evidence_2020}.

-On rotating the magnetic field from $b$ towards $c$, the metamagnetic transition shifts upwards.
-Interestingly, when the field lies in a narrow angular range around the $[011]$ direction ({\it i.e.,} $\approx 23.7^{\circ}$ away from the $b$ axis towards the $c$ axis), transport measurements evidence that superconductivity reemerges within the field polarized paramagnetic phase above $H_{\rm m}$.
-It is not clear whether or not this proposed high-field superconducting phase is suppressed by magnetic fields $>60\,\mathrm{T}$~\cite{ran_extreme_2019, knafo_comparison_2021, aoki_unconventional_2022}.
-Scenarios involving ferromagnetic fluctuations~\cite{ran_extreme_2019} and dimensionality reduction~\cite{lebed_restoration_1998, lebed_restoration_2020} have been invoked to explain the high-field superconducting phase.
-However, the relevance of the latter mechanism is presently unclear; though the unit cell of UTe$_2$ is elongated along the $c$ direction, and ARPES data suggest the presence of quasi-one-dimensional Fermi-surface sheets due to Te bands~\cite{miao_low_energy_2020}, the electrical transport is rather isotropic and calculations produce a range of possible Fermi surfaces, some of which are rather three dimensional~\cite{aoki_unconventional_2022}.